Cranberry Cream Cheese Artisan Bread

-Just like my Pumpkin Bread with Coconut Filling or Korean Sausage Bread, this loaf has a surprise inside: sweetened cream cheese filling with dried cranberries and crunchy chia seeds.
-It’s the perfect blend of creamy and slightly tangy—making it just as satisfying for breakfast as it is for an afternoon snack.
+Just like my pumpkin bread with coconut filling or Korean sausage bread, this artisan bread has a surprise inside: sweetened cream cheese filling with dried cranberries and crunchy chia seeds.
+It’s the perfect blend of creamy and slightly tangy, one of the reasons cream cheese desserts are always so satisfying, especially in recipes like these cream cheese dessert recipes.
+It’s just as good for breakfast as it is for an afternoon snack.

 What is Poolish?